na-na-hi/renget/archive/guier.md

 ***
 ***
 ###->The Issue Council<-
-As is the nature of this buggy mess we call a "game", the Issue Council tool was created as a dedicated hub for reporting and contributing to bug reports and other issues in the persistent universe (aside from using it to find and abuse the current money dupe glitch).
+As is the nature of this buggy mess we call a "game", the Issue Council was created as a dedicated hub for reporting and contributing to bug reports and other issues in the persistent universe (aside from using it to find and abuse the current money dupe glitch).
 Official Resources: | Links:
 ------ | ------
 Issue Council | https://issue-council.robertsspaceindustries.com/projects/STAR-CITIZEN
 Using the Issue Council | https://support.robertsspaceindustries.com/hc/en-us/articles/115009643527-Bug-Reports-Using-the-Issue-Council

-When submitting bug reports, it's best to provide a detailed recount on how you encountered the issue, what steps are necessary to reproduce it, and any workarounds you find, so that others can also contribute to your report and bring more attention to it.
-Those who are active on the issue council have a chance to be picked by CIG to join their [Evocati](https://rentry.org/guier/#evocati) test group
+When submitting bug reports, it's best to provide a detailed recount on how you encountered the issue, what steps are necessary to reproduce it, and any workarounds you may find, so that others can also contribute to your report and bring more attention to it.
+Those who are active on the issue council have a chance to be picked by CIG to join their [Evocati](https://rentry.org/guier/#evocati) test group.

-In your report, it is also recommended to have video recordings (preferably) or screenshots of when the issue happens, and include system debugging information by typing "`r_displayinfo 2`" (or `3` for more info) in the games console (open with the **tilde** key) along with the session QR code "`r_displaysessioninfo 1`" to have in your videos/screenshots so that developers have a much easier time tracking down the problem.
+In your report, it is also recommended to have video recordings (preferably) or screenshots of the issue, and to include system debugging information by typing "`r_displayinfo 2`" (or `3` for more info) in the games console (open with the **tilde** key) along with the session QR code "`r_displaysessioninfo 1`" to have displayed in your videos/screenshots so that developers have a much easier time tracking down the problem.
 ***
 ***
 ###->Arena Commander<-